carpentries-incubator/multiple-linear-regression-public-health/_episodes/03-pred.md

   - Use the predict function to generate predictions from a multiple linear regression model.
 keypoints:
   - Predictions of the mean in the outcome variable can be manually calculated using the model's equation.
-  - Predictions of multiple means in the outcome variable alongside 95% CIs can be obtained using the `predict()` function.
+  - Predictions of multiple means in the outcome variable alongside 95% CIs can be obtained using the `make_predictions()` function.
 questions:
   - How can predictions be calculated using the model equation of a multiple linear regression model?
   - How can R be used to obtain predictions from a multiple linear regression model?